For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 To avoid buying clothes that you're unlikely to rewear often, look into renting clothes.

-You can also check apps like Depop and Vinted to buy second-hand clothes.
+You can also use apps like Vinted and Depop to buy second-hand clothes.

-There's no harm in checking out your local charity shop too.
-They often have some hidden gems.
+There's no harm in checking out local charity shops too.
+They tend to have great deals.

 6. Get your money's worth

-An unpaid internship is a serious investment of your time and money.
-You have to make sure you're getting as much out of the experience as you possibly can.
+An unpaid internship can be a serious investment of your time and money.
+Make sure you're getting as much out of the experience as possible.

-Just think, if you get offered your first graduate job at the end of the internship, you can start evening out that dent in your student bank account.
-If you're enthusiastic and give 100%, it's bound to pay off in the end.
+Just think, if you get offered your first graduate job at the end of the internship, you can start smoothing out that dent in your student bank account.
+If you're enthusiastic and give 100%, it really could pay off in the end.

 There are some great alternatives to internships if you don't think it's the right step for you.